kellerberrin/UVIS/Sphinx/Source/software/linux/linux.rst

 |

-3.   **localsphinxGAE** - Run a local copy of the Sphinx documentation on the local GAE server.
+3.   **localSphinxGAE** - Run a local copy of the Sphinx documentation on the local GAE server.
 This documentation can be viewed in a web browser at 'http://localhost:8080' (see script 'UVIS')

      |action| (UVIS) $localsphinxGAE